larrycorsini/Typing-App/README.md

 - **Local & Global Leaderboards**: See how your best races stack up against your personal top scores or compare them against a simulated global leaderboard of elite typists.
 - **Immersive Audio**: Procedural sound effects, generated with the Web Audio API, provide lightweight, satisfying feedback for keystrokes and game events.
 - **Fully Accessible**: Designed with accessibility in mind, featuring full keyboard navigation, ARIA attributes for screen readers, and focus trapping in all modal dialogs.

 ---

+## 🚀 How to Run the App

+This project is set up in a build-free development environment.
+There are no command-line tools or installation steps required.

+1.  **Live Preview**: The development environment provides a live preview of the application.
+2.  **Automatic Updates**: Any changes made to the code are automatically compiled and updated in the preview panel in real-time.
+3.  **Testing**: To test the application, simply interact with the live preview as a user would.
+All features are available for testing directly in the browser.

+---